lwmqn/smartobject/README.md

 * How do you read the temperature value from your smart object?
 * How do you do with the access control?
 Your _Resource_ is readable? writable? or remotely executable?

 Please refer to [Resources Planning Tutorial](https://github.com/PeterEB/smartobject/blob/master/docs/resource_plan.md) for more details.

-Here are the [code templates](https://github.com/PeterEB/smartobject/blob/master/docs/templates.md) of many IPSO-defined devices, such as temperature sensor, humidity sensor, and light control.
-Each template gives the code snippet of how to initialize an _Object Instance_ with its oid and iid, and lists every _Resource_ the _Object Instance_ may have.
+It will show you how to initialize your _Resources_ and how to abstract your hardware with _IPSO Resources_ as well.
+In addition, here are some [code templates](https://github.com/PeterEB/smartobject/blob/master/docs/templates.md) for your convenience to create smart objects.

 <a name="APIs"></a>
 ## 5. APIs